 This seminar shares experiences in successful collaborations between industry and the scientific research community.
-It also presents technical results of collaborations and how partners can truly benefit from this.
+It also presents technical

 Presentations on processing and servicing of Oxford Instruments' equipment will give support to users, and a practical insight into Oxford Instruments and the extensive etch, deposition and growth equipment and process solutions offered.